NativeScript/plugins/packages/animated-circle/README.md

 ```
 ---
 ### Svelte
-1. Register the plugin in the `app.ts` file:
+1. Register the plugin's view in the `app.ts` file.

 ```ts
 import {registerNativeViewElement} from "svelte-native/dom"

 registerNativeViewElement("animatedCircle", ()=> require("@nativescript/animated-circle").AnimatedCircle)
 ```
-2. Use the plugin in markup:
+2. Use the view in markup.

 ```xml
 <animatedCircle